 Indeterminate vs Determinate Prison Sentences Explained

 A determinate sentence is a jail or prison sentence that has a defined length and can’t be changed by a parole board or other agency.
-For example, a sentence of six months in the county jail is determinate, because the prisoner will spend no more than six months (minus time off for good behavior, in some situations) behind bars.
+For example, a sentence of six months in the county jail is determinate, because the prisoner will spend six months behind bars (minus time off for good behavior, work-release, or other alternatives to in-custody time, when applicable).

 By contrast, an indeterminate sentence is one that consists of a range of years—for example, “20 years to life.”
-With an indeterminate sentence, there is always a minimum term, but the release date, if any, is uncertain.
+With an indeterminate sentence, there is always a minimum term (which, again, may be lessened by credits), but the release date, if any, is uncertain.
 It will be determined by a parole board when it periodically reviews the case.
 The state parole board holds hearings that determine when, during the range of the sentence, the convicted person will be eligible for parole.

 Indeterminate sentences may be handed down for felony convictions, where punishment includes incarceration in a state prison.
 They are not generally used when the crime is less serious.